The following Plesk configurations are available on DigitalOcean.

 - No need to set up and maintain a slave DNS server.
 DigitalOcean DNS offers free DNS hosting with three different name servers.
 This will reduce your Plesk server load and improve DNS hosting reliability.

 - No need to configure DNS settings manually.
-DNS zones will be automatically synchronized between Plesk and DigitalOcean DNS by the DigitalOcean DNS extension (installed by default with Plesk on DigitalOcean).
+DNS zones will be automatically synced between Plesk and DigitalOcean DNS by the DigitalOcean DNS extension (installed by default with Plesk on DigitalOcean).

 You can set up DNS hosting before or after adding domains to Plesk.
 Either way, both new and existing domains will be automatically synced with DigitalOcean DNS.